 The box packaging for many of our cookies is made from paper and is recyclable.
-It contains 100% recycled content so may have been recycled numerous times already!
+It contains 100% recycled content, so it may have been recycled numerous times already!

 Some Girl Scout Cookie varieties come with a plastic tray inside either the box or soft pack and is used to protect the cookies during transport.
 The material may not be accepted by some local recycling services.

-We continue to work with our bakers to evaluate ways to maximize the recyclability of the package, while maintaining freshness and shelf life.
+We continue to work with our bakers to evaluate ways to maximize the recyclability of the package, while maintaining quality, freshness, and shelf life.

-All registered girl members of Girl Scouts may participate in the Girl Scout Cookie Program.
-Although parents and Girl Scout adults may assist, girls make the sale, set learning and sales goals, learn to think like entrepreneurs, and gain five essential skills that are part of the program.
+All registered Girl Scouts may participate in the Girl Scout Cookie Program.
+Although parents and Girl Scout adults may assist, Girl Scouts are the entrepreneurs by making sales, setting goals, tracking inventory, and learning the five essential skills of the cookie program.

 Participation in the Girl Scout Cookie Program is voluntary and requires written permission from a parent or guardian.
-The experience helps girls learn essential life skills while powering amazing troop experiences for girls year-round.
+The experience helps Girl Scouts learn essential life skills while powering amazing adventures for Girl Scouts and troops year-round.

-We caution against purchasing Girl Scout Cookies for sale online at auction, community list sites, or sites such as eBay and Amazon, because GSUSA, your local Girl Scout council, and our licensed cookie bakers cannot guarantee the freshness or integrity of these cookies.
-In many instances, these cookies are expired or are using Girl Scout intellectual property without our authorization.
-Further, purchasing cookies in this way does not support Girl Scouts participating in the cookie program.
+Only registered Girl Scouts can sell Girl Scout Cookies.
+We caution against purchasing Girl Scout Cookies online through auction sites, community list sites, or on websites like eBay and Amazon.
+Girl Scouts of the USA, your local Girl Scout council, and our licensed cookie bakers cannot guarantee the freshness or integrity of cookies bought through unauthorized sites.
+In many instances, these cookies are expired, or the sellers are using Girl Scouts’ intellectual property without authorization.
+Purchasing cookies in this way does not support Girl Scouts participating in the cookie program.

 Each Girl Scout council determines its precise method of helping Girl Scouts sell cookies to customers.
 Cookies can generally be purchased via the following means, or some combination thereof:

 Preorder.
 Girl Scout councils provide participating girls with an order card and, for some, access to a mobile app to collect orders from potential customers.
-Girls turn in their order cards, the council orders the cookies, and then girls go back to the customer to deliver the cookies a few weeks later.
+Girl Scouts turn in their order cards, the council orders the cookies, and then Girl Scouts go back to the customer to deliver the cookies a few weeks later.

 Direct sale.
-Participating Girl Scouts sell cookies directly to customers, bypassing the order-card process.
+Participating Girl Scouts sell packages of cookies directly to customers, bypassing the order-card process.

 Booth sales.
-Participating girls sell cookies at booths authorized by councils and set up inside and outside various retail establishments.
+Participating Girl Scouts sell cookies at booths authorized by councils and set up inside and outside various retail establishments.
 To find a cookie booth near you or learn when cookies go on sale, simply enter your zip code in the Find Cookies! search box.
-The safety, health and wellbeing of our girls and volunteers is and must be our priority.
-Girl Scout councils should comply with local and federal social distancing guidance during the COVID-19 pandemic.

 Online and mobile sales.
-Through Digital Cookie, girls can sell online and through mobile devices.
-Many girls enjoy marketing their online sale by inviting customers, via an email or social media link, to visit their personalized cookie websites.
-Other girls take in-person orders using a mobile app designed specifically for Girl Scouts.
+Girl Scouts can sell online and through mobile devices by using the Digital Cookie® or ABC Smart Cookies® platforms to develop personalized cookie websites.
+Many Girl Scouts enjoy marketing their online sale by inviting customers to visit their personalized cookie websites via an email or social media link.
+Other Girl Scouts take in-person orders using a mobile app designed specifically for Girl Scouts.

-Girl Scouts participating in the Girl Scout Cookie Program may only sell cookies according to their council’s policies and procedures and within the council’s published sales dates.
+Girl Scouts participating in the Girl Scout Cookie Program may only sell cookies according to their council’s policies and procedures and within the council’s published sale dates.

-Girl Scouts may earn official Cookie Business, Financial Literacy and Entrepreneurship badges at every level of Girl Scouting.
-Girls earn badges based on completing established program activities that allow them to build new skills year after year.
-Girls may also earn the Cookie Entrepreneur Family Pin with support from their families as girls set individual goals and identify business tactics that support their troop goals.
+Girl Scouts may earn official Cookie Business, Financial Literacy, and Entrepreneurship badges at every level of Girl Scouting.
+Girl Scouts earn badges based on completing established program activities that allow them to build new skills year after year.
+Girl Scouts may also earn the Cookie Entrepreneur Family pin with support from their families.

-In 2021, GSUSA released new Cookie Business badges that help girls think like entrepreneurs as they run their own cookie businesses and incorporate online sales via Digital Cookie.
-The Cookie Business badges progress from goal-setting and effective sales-pitching in person and online to using market research, creating business plans, and implementing digital marketing campaigns.
-Separately, girls can earn rewards based on their sales activity, such as recognition items and program credits.
-Contact your local Girl Scout council to learn more about the rewards established for girls in your community.
+In 2021, GSUSA released new Cookie Business badges that help Girl Scouts think like entrepreneurs as they run their own cookie businesses and incorporate online sales via the Digital Cookie® or ABC Smart Cookies® platforms.
+The Cookie Business badges include goal-setting, effective in-person and online sales pitches, using market research, creating business plans, and implementing digital marketing campaigns.

-The Girl Scout Cookie Program has never been about individual sales results but rather the program outcomes, through which girls learn important entrepreneurial and life skills and invest their earnings in powering troop activities year-round.
+The Girl Scout Cookie Program has never been about individual sales results but rather the program outcomes, through which Girl Scouts learn important entrepreneurial and life skills and invest their earnings in powering troop activities year-round.
 GSUSA does not currently track the top seller(s) of Girl Scout Cookies on a national level.
-There are many impressive cookie bosses throughout the United States, and the Girl Scout Movement will continue to recognize those girls as top sellers.
+There are many impressive cookie entrepreneurs throughout the United States, and the Girl Scout Movement will continue to recognize those individuals as top sellers.
 However, GSUSA does not currently identify a specific Girl Scout as the number one or “record-breaking” national cookie seller, because doing so does not highlight the essence of the Girl Scout Cookie Program.